Two dead in triple shooting reported at home near Charlotte’s Providence Country Club

 Three people were found shot in a home near south Charlotte’s Providence Country Club and two have died, says Charlotte-Mecklenburg Police.

-Identities of the three have not been released, and police said they were not searching for a suspect in the triple shooting.
+Police said they are not searching for any additional suspects in the triple shooting.

-The surviving gunshot victim was taken to a hospital with critical injuries, reported WSOC.
+Fifty-one-year-old Matthew Allen Chaplin and a 15-year-old girl were found dead, police said, and the third person was taken to a hospital with life-threatening injuries.

 It happened in the 11400 block of Glen Abbey Way, which is in the Providence Crossing community off Providence Road near Ardrey Kell Road.